 All written complaints will be directed to the appropriate functional area.
 The appropriate personnel will draft responses to consumers and/or regulators, and cross copy the CRO.
 Generally, the CRO will keep a central file of complaints and responses unless stated differently in this document, and the board of directors will review new complaints and responses at a board meeting at least quarterly.
 Senior management will determine if certain complaints must be brought to the attention of the board more often or if the response to the consumer and/or regulator should come from the board.

-Institution personnel may be interviewed individually by the functional department manager or designated CRO if they are involved in the consumer’s complaint or comment.
+Interviewing Institution Personnel Institution personnel may be interviewed individually by the functional department manager or designated CRO if they are involved in the consumer’s complaint or comment.
 Explanations of the occurrence can be requested during the interview process, and copies of any written instructions furnished to employees about the allegation will be reviewed and discussed during the interview process.

+The department manager or CRO will write a report, presenting the facts and information in a clear, objective manner.
+The report should summarize the facts in a chronological order.
+Detail the precise claims of the complainant.
+Express the resolution desired by the complainant.
+Indicate bank management’s response to the claims of the complainant.
 The report should include the recommended course of action or corrective procedures and comments on whether the complaint represents an isolated case or a pattern or practice that needs to be corrected.

-We are an Equal Housing Opportunity Lender.
+Home Solution Lenders, Inc. is an Equal Housing Opportunity Lender.
 We are prohibited from discriminating on the basis of race, color, religion, national origin, sex, handicap, or familial status.